snowflakedb/snowflake-sqlalchemy/README.rst

 Where:

-- *user_login_name* is the login name for your Snowflake user.
+- :code:`<user_login_name>` is the login name for your Snowflake user.
-- *password* is the password for your Snowflake user.
+- :code:`<password>` is the password for your Snowflake user.
-- *account_name* is the name of your Snowflake account.
-Your account name is included in the URL used to access your account, e.g. ``testaccount`` in ``testaccount.snowflakecomputing.com``.
+- :code:`<account_name>` is the name of your Snowflake account.

-You can optionally specify the initial database and schema for the Snowflake session by including them at the end of the connection string, separated by ``/``.
+You can optionally specify the initial database and schema for the Snowflake session by including them at the end of the connection string, separated by :code:`/`.
 You can also specify the initial warehouse for the session as a parameter string at the end of the connection string:

     .. code-block:: python